santiagodr/STAT545_HW1_David_Santiago/hw08/README.md

 ### Additional features

-- from the base features we added, I modified the title, side bar text, and graph options
+- From the base features we added, I modified the title, side bar text, and graph options, and included the country selector option.
 - I added an image of the BC Liquor Store logo to the top of the sidebar Panel
 - I added a theme to my Shiny app using `shinythemes`
+- I modified the simple results table, to an interactive table using the `DT` package
+- I modified the `radioButtons` to `checkboxGroupInput` option, so that user can select several types of product at once
+- I included the option to download the filtered data as a csv file using `downloadHandler()` in the server file, and `downloadButton()` in the ui file

 ### Resources